OverlyDevoted/CyberSecuritySummaries/WebApp/JavaScript/Engine.md

 # High-level JavaScript overview

-JavaScript is an interpreted language, that means it parses code at runtime, interprets it, and does functions.
+JavaScript is a dynamically interpreted language, that means it parses code at runtime, interprets it, and does functions.

+It may parse variables that don't exist or work with object of unknown shape.
+But we won't know until event loop reaches the point of error (or syntax error).

 Runtimes that run JavaScript interpreters are called engines.
 More popular engines are